Developing the skills and character of young athletes and coaches for basketball

 Identify emerging & beginning talent

-Introduction to BQ’s Style of Play
+Give participants of the program in introduction to BQ’s Style of Play

 Introduce skills and training habits to underpin athlete future development

 The Future Development Program is an entry level program for athletes in Queensland.